ltzmax/maxcogs/feedback/README.md

 Extended Arg Info
 > ### feedback: str
 > ```
-> A single word, if not using slash and multiple words are necessary use a quote e.g "Hello world".
+> A single word, if not using slash and multiple words are not really necessary e.g Hello world.
 > ```